Introduction

 Q: How do I say "they will see" in Spanish if I'm talking about a group of females?
 A: Use "ellas verán" instead of "ellos verán."

 Q: Can "they will see" be used in a sarcastic or ironic way?
 A: Yes, it can.
-For example, "Ellos verán lo que pasa cuando no escuchan" (They will see what happens when they don't listen) can be said sarcastically.
+To give you an idea, "Ellos verán lo que pasa cuando no escuchan" (They will see what happens when they don't listen) can be said sarcastically.

 Q: Is it necessary to include the subject pronoun in Spanish?
 A: No, it's often omitted.
-For example, "Verán el resultado" is sufficient.
+As an example, "Verán el resultado" is sufficient.

 Q: How do I pronounce "ellos verán"?
 A: It's pronounced as "EH-yos beh-RAHN", with emphasis on the second syllable of "verán."